 State Route 85 runs south from I-75, through Clayton County, into Fayette County north of Fayetteville.
 This four-lane highway continues south through Fayetteville where it narrows to two lanes and continues south into Coweta County.
-State Route 85 carries a range of 10,300 10,900 to 36,700 32,100 vehicles a day per various GDOT traffic locations.
+State Route 85 carries a range of 10,900 to 32,100 vehicles a day per various GDOT traffic locations.

 State Route 54 is the main east-west highway in the county.
 It extends from Coweta County on the west, through Peachtree City, eastward through Fayetteville, to Clayton County.
-SR 54 is a four lane, divided highway from the Coweta County to McDonough Road, east of Fayetteville.
-The section east of McDonough Road remains two lanes.
 All of SR 54 within Fayette County is a four lane, divided highway (construction work for the widening from two to four lanes east of McDonough Road will be completed in 2022).
-State Route 54 carries a range of 17,400 14,200 to 45,400 43,100 vehicles a day based on various GDOT traffic locations.
-The existing two lane section of SR 54 is scheduled for widening to four lanes, with construction work starting in the summer of 2017.
+State Route 54 carries a range of 14,200 to 43,100 vehicles a day based on various GDOT traffic locations.

 State Route 74 is a four lane highway running south from Interstate 85 south to its end at SR 85 in unincorporated Fayette County.
-This major access to Interstate 85 and the Atlanta Metropolitan Area carries a range of 8,700 14,000 to 33,900 34,600 vehicles a day per various GDOT traffic locations.
+This major access to Interstate 85 and the Atlanta Metropolitan Area carries a range of 14,000 to 34,600 vehicles a day per various GDOT traffic locations.

 State Route 314 extends southward from Hartsfield International Airport to its end at SR 85 in Fayetteville.
 The southern portion of this highway (SR 279 to SR 85) is a four lane divided highway.
-This major commuting route for airport workers carries a range of 9,090 12,500 to 20,100 20,600 vehicles a day per various GDOT traffic locations.
+This major commuting route for airport workers carries a range of 12,500 to 20,600 vehicles a day per various GDOT traffic locations.

 State Route 279 runs south from I-285 in South Fulton County, entering Fayette County at SR 138.
 It proceeds southwest across SR 314 and ends at SR 85 north of the City of Fayetteville.
-SR 279 is a two-lane highway and carries a range of 9,090 6,190 to 20,100 18,200 vehicles a day per various GDOT traffic locations.
+SR 279 is a two-lane highway and carries a range of 6,190 to 18,200 vehicles a day per various GDOT traffic locations.
 Fayette County has a project in the TIP to realign the southern portion of SR 279 with Corinth Road at SR 85.

 State Route 92 extends southward from Fulton County, running northwest to southeast through Fayetteville and Woolsey, and continuing into Spalding County.
 It is two lanes throughout Fayette County, except for the section with passing lanes on SR 92 north and the section in the City of Fayetteville where State Routes 85 and 92 merge.
 This highway carries commuter traffic from Griffin and Spalding County north to the airport and the Atlanta Metropolitan Area.
-Such traffic totals 13,800 vehicles a day.
 SR 92 is a two-lane highway and carries a range of 6,200 to 17,400 vehicles a day per various GDOT traffic locations.